 This happens mostly with holidays that tend to span over a few days and often require people to go out of town, such as Christmas or Thanksgiving.
 You don’t want your wedding guests to have to sacrifice going out of town to celebrate the holidays with their family.
 Other times, a wedding can be scheduled for the same day as the Super Bowl or another big event that’s important to guests—and you certainly don’t want them glued to their phones or sneaking off to a nearby sports bar to check in on the game during your wedding.

-If you absolutely must host your wedding around an “inconvenient” time, the best thing to do is to check with the guests who you absolutely must have at your wedding to see if they can actually make it.
+If there’s some reason that you have to host your wedding around an “inconvenient” time, the best thing to do is to check with the guests who you absolutely must have at your wedding to see if they can actually make it.
 It’s also a good idea to send out your Save the Dates months in advance so that everyone can schedule accordingly, if they’re able to.

 Watch the video here for more common wedding planning mistakes: